Shades of blue Hermès Birkins in Togo

 For your own edification, here's an online guide to authenticating an Hermès Birkin - Authentication Summary - from The Vintage Contessa.
 Although not comprehensive, it is sufficient for ruling out many obvious fakes.
 Here's another authentication guide - from SandiaExchange on eBay.
 (Note: although not disclosed as such, the color chart provided, appears to be a copy of L'ecrin's color chart.)
 Needless to say, clever counterfeits duplicate many of the hallmarks of an authentic Birkin, whereas authentic Birkins may not possess hallmarks deemed critical by numerous online authentication guides.
 So, buyer beware!

-Also bear in mind that the listings above, which correspond to the Birkin chart above, reflect markups of varying degrees, as the current retail for an Hermès Birkin 35 in Togo is less than $11,000 USD.
+Also bear in mind that the listings above, which correspond to the Birkin chart above, reflect markups of varying degrees, as the current retail for an Hermès Birkin 35 in Togo is less than $11,000 USD (as of 2013).
 Moreover, used Birkins are also typically priced above both the original retail and the current retail.
 Although occasionally, Hermès Birkins listed below current retail (typically 10%-30%) are in like new condition, more often than not, they exhibit notable and/or significant wear issues.

 If you're not already well familiar with Hermès, consider reading one or more of the following: